 Many people think of train travel very informally and don’t think they need to book tickets as far in advance as they would for a plane.

-Some do get lucky doing this, but a solid money-saving tip is to always book as soon as you can.
+Some do get lucky doing this, but a solid money-saving tip is to always book as soon ASAP.
 Amtrak ticket prices skyrocket closer to departure time.
 Additionally, some special deals (such as AAA discounts for Amtrak) are only good if you book a certain amount of time before your trip.

 Very few Amtrak lines have checked baggage options.
-Additionally, the usually limit passengers’ allowed baggage.
+Additionally, they usually limit passengers’ allowed baggage.

-Unfortunately, one of the real truths about Amtrak is that delays are common.
+Unfortunately, one of the fundamental truths about Amtrak is that delays are common.

 While they are obligated to help you out if you miss a connection because of them, it’s always good to take this into account at the outset so you can try to avoid it as much as possible.
 Make sure you have enough time between connections (I prefer an hour because it’s not too much, but not too little either) and pack lots of snacks!

 - Scared to Travel Alone?
 Here’s 7 Ways to Practice for your First Solo Trip

 - 5 Questions to Ask when Traveling to Avoid Common Travel Mistakes